kevinolega/callcentertrainingtips/_posts/2018-06-29-beginner-tips.md

 - We are trying to help the environment by minimizing our paper consumption.
 May I register you for digital billing and notifications?
 May I have your email address?
 Can you spell that for me?
 - While I have you on the line, I also noticed that you are paying $100 for your service.
 We currently have a loyalty offer that will allow you to get more value or save more money.
 May I review your account further to see if any of these adjustments may be applied to your account?
 - May I place your call on hold while I review the information?
-- I can see that some upgrades can be applied to your account where you can get more features and we can order this features for only $20.
+- I can see that some upgrades can be applied to your account where you can get more features and we can order these features for only $20.
 Do you want to add these features?
 - Is there anything else that I can assist you with?